aetherix24/Makrov_Lyrics_generator/README.md

 I also experimented by training the model on different song lyrics/text datasets to generate new text patterns.

-Really enjoyed learning about tokenization, embeddings, vector similarity, and NLP fundamenta
+Really enjoyed learning about tokenization, embeddings, vector similarity, and NLP fundamentals.